understanding-the-connected-home/book/sharedobjects.md

 # Shared connected objects

-_A look at sharing connected objects, how to manage privacy from co-inhabitants, and making decisons together._
+_A look at sharing connected objects the design opportunities around them._

-# written?
+# rewritten by peter
 # proofed?

 > On the whole, you find wealth much more in use than in ownership. — Aristotle[^1]